-“Your pediatrician will explain how to reposition the baby, and do infant massage and stretches, or refer you to physical therapy (PT).
+“Your pediatrician will explain how to reposition the baby and do infant massage and stretches.
+Or, they may refer you to physical therapy.
 Parents can begin home exercises immediately,” he says.

-What kind of stretches can help the baby?
+What kind of stretches can help your baby?

 Parents massage the baby’s neck and back muscles, then do gentle stretching exercises several times a day.